-- Always check for obstacles before operating in a new area.
+- Always use proper procedures if you stall or roll backwards when climbing a hill.
+To avoid stalling, use low gear and maintain a steady speed when climbing a hill.
+If you stall or roll backwards, follow the driving technique procedures as described in RIDING TECHNIQUES. - Always check for obstacles before operating in a new area.
 Never attempt to operate over large obstacles, such as large rocks or fallen trees.
 Always follow proper procedures when operating over obstacles as described in RIDING TECHNIQUES. - Always be careful when skidding or sliding.
 Learn to safely control skidding or sliding by practicing at low speeds and on level smooth terrain.
 On extremely slippery surfaces, such as ice, go slowly and be very cautious in order to reduce the chance of skidding out of control.
-If you are operating with a passenger on-board, never attempt skidding or sliding; overturn or passenger ejection may occur. - Never operate this vehicle through deep or fast flowing water.
+If you are operating a 2-UP model and have a passenger on-board, never attempt skidding or sliding; overturn or passenger ejection may occur. - Never operate this vehicle through deep or fast flowing water.
 Water should never exceed footrests.
 Remember that wet brakes may have reduced stopping ability.
 Test your brakes after leaving water, mud or snow.
 If necessary, apply them several times to let friction dry out the pads. - Always keep in mind that braking distance is readily affected by but not limited to; weather and terrain conditions, braking system and tire conditions, vehicle speed and attitude, and vehicle load including towing.
 Remember to adjust your driving accordingly. - Always be sure there are no obstacles or people behind the vehicle when you operate in reverse.
 When it is safe to proceed in reverse, go slowly.
-Take into account that the passenger can obstruct your view. - BRP recommends sitting on your ATV when operating in reverse.
+Take into account that on a 2-UP model the passenger can obstruct your view. - BRP recommends sitting on your ATV when operating in reverse.
 Avoid standing up.
-Your weight could shift forward against throttle lever, causing an unexpected acceleration and may lead to a loss of control. - Never exceed the stated load limits for this vehicle including operator, passenger, all other loads and added accessories.
+Your weight could shift forward against throttle lever, causing an unexpected acceleration and may lead to a loss of control. - Never exceed the stated load limits for this vehicle including operator, passenger (2-UP models), all other loads and added accessories.
 Cargo should be properly distributed and securely attached.
 Reduce speed and follow instructions in this guide for carrying cargo or pulling a trailer.
 Allow greater distance for braking. - Always inspect and confirm the safe operating condition of your vehicle prior to ride.
 Refer to PRE-RIDE INSPECTION.
 Always follow the maintenance schedules as described in this Operator's Guide.
 Refer to MAINTENANCE section. - Never operate the vehicle if the controls do not function normally. - Always maintain proper tire pressure.
 When replacing tires, use only the recommended tire size and type.
 For tire information, refer to SPECIFICATIONS. - Riding your vehicle too fast for your skills or the conditions may result in injury.
 Apply only enough throttle to proceed safely.
 Statistics show that mishaps and injury usually result from high speed turns.
 Always remember that this vehicle is heavy!
 Its pure weight alone may entrap you should it fall, resulting in injury. - This vehicle is not designed for jumping, nor can it fully absorb the high impact energy generated during manoeuvres such as jumping which, can be passed on to you, the operator.
 Performing wheelies can cause the vehicle to flip over onto you.
-Both practices have a high risk for you and your passenger and should be avoided at all times. - The tires of this vehicle are not suited for paved road use.
+Both practices have a high risk for you and your passenger (2-UP models) and should be avoided at all times. - The tires of this vehicle are not suited for paved road use.